 Millie's Fund

-Working in partnership with Galway County Council, we are now offering free spays for eligible* female dogs resident in Galway.
+Working in partnership with Galway County Council and supported by the Department of Rural and Community Development, we are now offering free neuters for eligible* dogs resident in Galway.

-* What dogs are eligible for a free spay?
+* What dogs are eligible for a free neuter?

-madra paw logo email rec Spaying prevents the significant costs of dealing with an unexpected litter (feeding, worming, vaccinations, microchipping) or the costs involved if your dog develops pyometra or other infections due to not being spayed
+Spaying prevents the significant costs of dealing with an unexpected litter (feeding, worming, vaccinations, microchipping) or the costs involved if your dog develops pyometra or other infections due to not being spayed.

 BUT ...